-Steps to scan for disk error and bad sector in Linux:
+Steps to check disk errors in Linux:

 1. Open the terminal application.

-2. Display the list of available disks on your system.
+2. List available disks in your system.

 $ lsblk